aditya25bce10707-lab/Digital-Literacy/TASK-2 (portfolio)/reflection.md

   open source contributions semester by semester
 - **LinkedIn** – build connections, apply for internships from the 2nd year onwards, get recommendations
-- **Kaggle** – participate in beginner competitions, earn certificates, and build an ML portfolio
+- **ResearchGate** – a professional social networking site for scientists and researchers to share publications, access open-access research, and collaborate

 These three platforms together form the foundation of My professional digital identity as a CSE student.